microsoft/AaronLocker/README.md

 # Demos

-7 minute "Intro to 'AaronLocker:'" https://youtu.be/nQyODwPR5qo
+7 minute "Intro to 'AaronLocker'" (circa Feb.
+2019): https://youtu.be/nQyODwPR5qo

-13 minute "AaronLocker Quick Start" - how to build, customize, and deploy robust and practical AppLocker rules quickly using AaronLocker: https://youtu.be/E-IrqFtJOKU
+13 minute "AaronLocker Quick Start" - how to build, customize, and deploy robust and practical AppLocker rules quickly using AaronLocker (circa Feb.
+2019): https://youtu.be/E-IrqFtJOKU

 # Contributing